ZheZhangEcon/zhezhang-econ.github.io/papers.md

 - The Consequences of health shocks on households: Evidence from China (with Zhenjie Jin and Yajie Wang), under review.
 - [A pandemic's long shadow: The impact of early childhood SARS experience on adulthood mental health ](https://www.researchgate.net/publication/362646840_A_pandemic's_long_shadow_The_impact_of_early_childhood_SARS_experience_on_adulthood_mental_health), (with Litian Chen and Chao Yang), under review.
-- Medical risk sharing and grassroot entrepreneurship, (with Zhenggang Wang and Zenan Wu).
+- Long-term Exposure to Fine Particulate Matters and Prevalence and Onset of Multiple Chronic Conditions, (with Runhao Zhao and Chong Liu)

 ## Published papers